Stephen Curry, Warriors welcome back fans and beat Nuggets

+SAN FRANCISCO (AP) — Stephen Curry’s pregame warmup had a little added flair with so many more people watching again.
+He loved seeing all the familiar ushers as he drove up to the arena three hours early.
+He thanked the fans before tipoff for being patient and persistent through a pandemic.

-SAN FRANCISCO (AP) — Stephen Curry scored 32 points, Draymond Green had 19 assists and 12 rebounds, and the Golden State Warriors welcomed back fans for the first time since the pandemic began by beating the Denver Nuggets 118-97 on Friday night.
+Curry scored 32 points, Draymond Green added 19 assists and 12 rebounds, and the Golden State Warriors welcomed back fans for the first time since the pandemic began by beating the Denver Nuggets 118-97 on Friday night.

+“Just a little bit different of a buzz inside and outside the arena,” Curry said.
+“I know you got to take it slow and obviously keep everybody safe but ramp up how many people can get in the building and slowly but surely get back to a full, packed house where that energy is second to none.
+Us on the floor, we live off of that.
+You try to bring it when it’s an empty arena, you do your best but it makes such a difference with fans.”

 Nikola Jokic scored 19 points for Denver in a matchup of MVP candidates with Curry, who received a rare technical with 33.7 seconds left in the third when he wanted a foul call.
 Michael Porter Jr. led the Nuggets with 26 points, hitting seven 3-pointers.